mcelrath/braidcoin/braidpool_spec.md

 the exact amount of the fee reward in this block cannot be known until a block is successfully mined, and we cannot commit to this value.

+[kp]

+We should add a diagram here explaining the UTXOs and UHPO relationship.

+[/kp]

 Since newly created coinbase outputs cannot be spent for 100 blocks due to a bitcoin consensus rule, the Payout Update transaction is always 100 blocks in arrears.
 The transaction that must be included in a bead spends the most